Kaszanas/DatasetPreparator/README.md

 ### Using Docker

 We provide a release image containing all of the scripts.
-To see the usage of these scripts please refer to their respective ``README.md`` files as described above.
+To see the usage of these scripts please refer to their respective ``README.md`` files as described in [Detailed Tools Description](#detailed-tools-description).

 The following steps were used to prepare the SC2EGSet dataset:
-1. Build the docker image from: https://github.com/Kaszanas/SC2InfoExtractorGo
-2. Build the docker image for the DatasetPreparator using the provided ```makefile``` command: ```make docker_build```.
+1. Build the docker image for the DatasetPreparator using the provided ```makefile``` command: ```make docker_build```.
+This will load all of the dependencies such as the [SC2InfoExtractorGo](https://github.com/Kaszanas/SC2InfoExtractorGo).
-3. Place the input replaypacks into `./processing/directory_flattener/` directory.
+2. Place the input replaypacks into `./processing/directory_flattener/input` directory.
-4. Run the command ```make all``` to process the replaypacks and create the dataset.
-The output will be placed in `./processing/sc2_replaypack_processor/output` directory.
+3. Run the command ```make all``` to process the replaypacks and create the dataset.
+The output will be placed in `./processing/sc2egset_replaypack_processor/output` directory.

 ### Detailed Tools Description